Shah Jahan: Contributions to architecture

 The Shah Jahan Mosque in Thatta, Sindh province of Pakistan (100 km / 60 miles from Karachi) was built during the reign of Shah Jahan in 1647.
-The mosque is built with red bricks with blue coloured glaze tiles probably imported from another Sindh's town of Hala.
-The mosque has overall 93 domes and it is the world's largest mosque having such a number of domes.
+The mosque is built with red bricks with blue coloured glaze tiles, probably imported from another Sindh's town of Hala.
+The mosque has overall 93 domes, and it is the world's largest mosque having such a number of domes.
 It has been built keeping acoustics in mind.
 A person speaking inside one end of the dome can be heard at the other end when the speech exceeds 100 decibels.
-It has been on the tentative UNESCO World Heritage list since 1993.
+It has been on the tentative UNESCO World Heritage List since 1993.

 Coins

-Shah Jahan continued striking coins in three metals i.e. gold (mohur), silver (rupee) and copper (dam).
+Shah Jahan continued striking coins in three metals: gold (mohur), silver (rupee) and copper (dam).
 His pre-accession coins bear the name Khurram.

 Issue

+Inscriptions

+The inscription from Makrana, Nagaur District, dating back to 1651 AD, mentions Mirza Ali Baig, who was likely a local governor under Shah Jahan's rule.
+It describes a notice he posted on a step-well, prohibiting low-caste individuals from using the well alongside higher-caste people.